AAA motorcycle insurance is available in a few states.

 - Uninsured/underinsured motorist: This option covers your medical bills and damage to your bike when a rider or driver without enough insurance causes an accident.

 - Medical payments (MedPay): MedPay covers your medical bills up to a point regardless of who caused the accident.
 It can be a good idea to have, especially since some health care plans exclude motorcycle injuries.

-So far, all of these coverage options are similar to their counterparts in car insurance.
-Coverage varies by state and by AAA club, but some clubs offer insurance for motorcycle gear like permanent accessories, safety apparel, and helmets.
+All of these coverage options are similar to their counterparts in car insurance.
+Coverage varies by state and by AAA club, but some clubs offer specialty insurance for motorcycle gear like permanent accessories, safety apparel, and helmets.
 You may also be able to get guest passenger insurance depending on the club and state.

 AAA Motorcycle Insurance Cost

 Many things influence how much motorcycle insurance costs, including the type of bike you have, your driving profile, and your driving record.
 So, how much should you expect to pay for motorcycle insurance?
 According to our research, if you have a standard bike with a medium-sized engine (below 600cc), and if you are a low-risk driver, you could pay between $75 and $200 per year for minimum coverage or $500 to $1,000 for full coverage with conservative insurance limits.